jassouline/jasapp/README.md

 - `--format <format>` : specified the output format for errors (default : `console`).
 Available formats are : `console`, `json`, `checkstyle`, `codeclimate`, `gitlab_codeclimate`, `gnu`, `codacy`, `sonarqube`, `sarif`
 - `--exit-code` : returns an exit code of 1 if errors with severity `warning` or `error` area detected, 0 otherwise.
 - `--version` : displays the current version of `jasapp`
+- `--gemini <API_KEY>`: Uses the Google Gemini API to suggest fixes (provide your Gemini API key).
+- `--gemini-detailed`: Provides more detailed explanations with the Gemini-suggested fixes (requires --gemini).

 ### Examples: